 Now, when it comes to styling pillows, think outside the box.
 You don’t have to sit them up perfectly.
 Consider laying pillows on their back on one side of the bed.
 I call this the ‘horizontal stack’ and it’s a great way to bring a little interest and variance to your bed styling situation.

 Like with your quilt, your pillow arrangement can be made or broken depending on the type of pillow you have.
 Here’s a quick snapshot of how to find your perfect pillow.

-Now that you have all your pillows lined up at the head of the bed, it’s time to bring in some cushions.
+Now that you have all your pillows lined up, it’s time to tackle how to style a bed with cushions.
 Now, I’ve written many blog posts here about cushions over the years, and one thing has never changed: your cushions have to have feather inserts.

 That plump, karate chopped cushion look can only be achieved if the insert is feather.
 But if you see a cushion you love and the insert is one of those cheap polyester ones, buy it anyway and then burn rubber all the way to a store like Spotlight or IKEA and buy some feather inserts.
 They’re as cheap as chips and totally worth the trip.

 The other thing worth mentioning is cushion size and quantity at the head of the bed.
 I like to see at least 50cm cushions on display in front of your pillows.
-One in front of each standard pillow for a more uniform look, or go three across the bed for a more packed-in, relaxed vibe.
+One in front of each standard pillow for a more uniform look, or go three across the bed for a more packed-in, sumptuous feel.

 5. We also Require a Big ol Throw

 You could even run a rather large coverlet across most of your doona cover.
 This works nicely if the doona cover is in a plain colour like white.
 Simply cover most of it with a coverlet in a more striking shade and you’ve completely elevated the look of your bedding.
 This works especially well if you’re on a budget.
 The pieces you won’t see as much, go cheaper on.
 The ones you showcase more, you invest in!